-As you probably already know and have felt before, eating on a pretty consistent meal schedule helps to keep your blood sugar stable and you feeling energized throughout the day.
+As you probably already know and have felt before, eating on a pretty consistent meal schedule helps keep your blood sugar stable and energy levels up throughout the day.

-Go too long between meals and you’ll feel a noticeable blood sugar dip, Sheth says.
+Go too long between meals and you’ll feel a noticeable blood sugar dip, Sheth said.

-Or, better said, regular mealtimes might do all of this good stuff for your health because they support your circadian clock, explains Dr. Anis Rehman, assistant professor of endocrinology at Southern Illinois University.
+Or, better said, regular mealtimes might do all of this good stuff for your health because they support your circadian clock, explained Dr. Anis Rehman, founder of District Endocrine, an endocrine practice in northern Virginia.

-Rehman explains that when you eat may affect the genes involved in setting circadian rhythm and metabolism.
+Rehman explained that when you eat may affect the genes involved in setting circadian rhythm and metabolism.

 How?
-A 2019 study in the journal Cell suggests it’s related to something you already know well: insulin.
+A 2019 study suggests it’s related to something you already know well: insulin.
 Released each time you eat, insulin not only triggers the body to absorb blood glucose, but it also acts as a powerful timing signal throughout the body, the study authors explain.

-While it would be handy to give everyone a detailed schedule of this is when you should eat, meal timing isn’t that simple.
+While it would be handy to give everyone a detailed schedule of when to eat, meal timing isn’t that simple.

 “Everyone is unique, and it’s important to identify what works best for each person in terms of meal timing and blood sugar management,” Sheth said.

-Here are five tried-and-true meal-timing guidelines to consider:
+Here are some tried-and-true meal-timing guidelines to consider:

-Eating a large meal in the morning and smaller meals for lunch and dinner may promote weight loss, lower glucose levels, and decrease daily insulin dose in folks with type 2 diabetes and obesity, research shows.
+Eat a big breakfast.
+Eating a large meal in the morning and smaller meals for lunch and dinner may promote weight loss, lower glucose levels, and decrease daily insulin dose in people with type 2 diabetes and obesity, according to a 2022 review.

-As a general rule, try to minimize any long gaps during the day without fuel, Sheth says, noting that 5 to 6 hours between meals is the absolute max most people with diabetes should push it.
+As a general rule, try to minimize any long gaps during the day without fuel, Sheth said, noting that 5–6 hours between meals is the absolute max most people with diabetes should push it.

-Some people may even need to eat every 3 to 4 hours for optimal blood sugar management, adds Phelps.
+Some people may even need to eat every 3–4 hours for optimal blood sugar management, added Phelps.

 Keep in mind that how often you need to eat is going to be a determining factor in your ideal snacking strategy.

-In the end, the most important part of snacking might be the intentionality behind it.
+In the end, the most important part of snacking might be the intention behind it.
 Are you snacking at 3 p.m. because you’re hungry and your blood sugar levels are getting low?
-Or just because you’re bored at your desk?
+Or just because you’re bored at work?

-Paying attention to blood sugar levels, such as with a continuous blood sugar monitor, can be really helpful in examining what’s going on for you, Phelps says.
+Paying attention to blood sugar levels, such as with a continuous blood sugar monitor, can help examine what’s going on for you, Phelps said.

-There’s a wide range of opinions out there on intermittent fasting, or going for long periods of time throughout the day without eating, especially when it comes to optimal health in people with diabetes.
+There’s a wide range of opinions on intermittent fasting, or going for long periods throughout the day without eating — especially when it comes to optimal health in people with diabetes.

-Try to go 10 to 12 hours each night without eating, Sheth advises.
+Try to go 10–12 hours each night without eating, Sheth said.
 For instance, if you eat breakfast at 8:30 a.m. every morning, that means capping your nighttime meals and snacks between 8:30 and 10:30 p.m. each night.

-When it comes to diabetes management, it isn’t just about what you eat — when you eat matters, too.
+When it comes to diabetes management, it’s not just about what you eat — when you eat matters, too.
 And while there’s no one-size-fits-all approach, a little trial and error can help you find a meal schedule that works best for your health.

-Remember to always talk to your endocrinologist before making any big changes to your meal routine, as it may require making changes to your medications and other aspects of your blood sugar management.
+Remember to always talk with your endocrinologist before making any big changes to your meal routine.
+Changing your meal routine may require adjusting your medications and other aspects of your blood sugar management.

 About the author